 - Support plans are personalised ensuring a truly person-centred service.

-- With trusted Southmead Development Trust partners we can organise free professional development opportunities for care providers including formal training and peer support.
+- With trusted Southmead Development Trust partners we can organise free professional development opportunities for care workers including formal training and peer support.

 - It is a system that supports money to stay local.